dustland/courtbook/docs/en/getting-started.md

    - Taroify Extension (if using the Taroify component library)
    - Chinese Language Pack (if you need a Chinese interface)

+Alternatively, we recommend using AI-powered code editors such as [Cursor](https://cursor.com/) or [Windsurf](https://windsurf.com/editor/) which provide advanced code completion and assistance features specifically helpful for this project.

 ## II.
 Project Setup

 ### 1. Clone the Project